 At the heart of every on grid solar PV system are the solar panels, also known as photovoltaic modules.
 These panels contain multiple solar cells that convert sunlight into direct current (DC) electricity through the photovoltaic effect.
 Solar panels are typically mounted on rooftops, open fields, or other suitable areas with optimal sun exposure.
 The efficiency of solar panels determines how much energy can be generated from the available sunlight.
 Solar panels produce DC electricity, but most appliances and the grid itself require alternating current (AC) electricity.
 This is where inverters come into play.
 Inverters convert the DC electricity generated by the solar panels into AC electricity that can be used to power homes, businesses, and other electrical devices.
 There are different types of inverters, including string inverters, microinverters, and power optimizers, each with its own advantages and applications.

-Solar panels need to be securely mounted to a stable structure to ensure they are positioned at the optimal angle for sunlight exposure.
+Sloar energy devices like solar panels need to be securely mounted to a stable structure to ensure they are positioned at the optimal angle for sunlight exposure.
 Mounting structures can vary based on the installation location—rooftop, ground-mounted, or even integrated into building facades.
 The correct positioning of solar panels is crucial for maximizing energy generation efficiency.
 To keep track of the performance of the on-grid solar PV system, a monitoring system is essential.
 This system allows homeowners, businesses, and installers to monitor real-time energy production, track historical data, and identify any potential issues or underperforming panels.
 Monitoring systems enable quick responses to maintenance needs, ensuring the system operates at its full potential.

 A key feature of on grid solar PV systems is their ability to interact with the utility grid.
 A bidirectional meter, also known as a net meter, is installed to measure both the electricity consumed from the grid and the excess electricity fed back into the grid.
 During periods of high solar generation, excess electricity is credited to the user's account, offsetting future energy consumption from the grid.